Prevent Circular Saw Kickback: 5 Essential Tips

 Maintaining your circular saw and choosing the right blade are fundamental safety practices.

-• Verify Blade Guard Function: Always confirm that the lower blade guard operates freely and returns to its closed position quickly.
+• Verify Blade Guard Function: Always confirm the lower blade guard operates freely and returns to its closed position quickly.
 Never defeat or tie back the guard.

 Workpiece Preparation